 How to get to Loire Valley by yourself:

 My advice is, if you are going to go by yourself, than do it for more than one day.
 Go for a few days, rent a car and drive to all the castles you want to see.
 Alternatively, take a train to Tours, and then rent bikes and cycle around the castles.

 As I said, it is totally possible to see the main castles in a one day trip, but if you have a chance, you should stay in the area for a couple of days, there is really so much to see!

 How to get to Tours:

-If you choose to rent a car, this link gives you a 10% discount on it.
+If you choose to rent a car, check this website, it usually gives the best rates in my experience!

 The route Paris – Tours (the city close to Loire Valley) is quite frequent.
 Every 40 mins trains leave from Gare Montparnasse to Tours.
 You can see the schedule here.
 The cheapest train ticket, if you buy it in advance, will be 36 EUR round trip.
 However, take into consideration that this train will also be the slowest (2 hours one way).
 You will not be able to see much of the castles if you send 4 hours on the road, right?
 If you want to get there by fast train in 1 hour, count at least 90 EUR for a return trip.

 From Tours city you can get to the most famous chateux by public transport, but the service is very rare.
 To avoid frustration, I do recommend either renting a bike/car from there or take a local tour from Tours.

 – Where to stay in Loire Valley –

 There are many hotels for all budgets there in Tours, so that might be a good option to stay overnight.

 I can recommend these:

 - A hotel for luxury stay – Manoir de la Touche;

 - A hotel with good price/quality – Auberge Du Grand Dauphin;

 - A hotel for budget stay – La Cyrillaure.